tlswg/tls13-spec/draft-ietf-tls-tls13.md

 > A non-anonymous server can optionally request a certificate from the client, if appropriate for the selected cipher suite.
-This message, if sent, will immediately follow the server's Certificate message.
+This message, if sent, will immediately precede the server's Certificate message.

 Structure of this message:

-%%% Authentication Messages
+%%% Server Parameters Messages
        opaque DistinguishedName<1..2^16-1>;

        struct {